nickprender12/nickprender12/README.md

-- 👋 Hi, I’m Nick
-- 👀 I’m interested in all things CS and Web.
-- 🌱 I’m currently learning React and node.
-I'm also reading a book on scheme so I get a little weird 👽.
+- 👋 Hi, I’m Nick.
+I'm a software developer focused on React and node.
+I’m currently learning React and node.
+I'm also reading a book on scheme so I get a little weird 👾
 - 📫 You can reach me at <a href="mailto:nickprender@gmail.com">`nickprender@gmail.com`</a>

 <!---